Unlocking New Lens Opportunities with XH Converter 0,8

 Commercial photographer Toshi Oku has perfected the art of bringing luxurious automobiles to life through photography and video.
 When offered the chance to photograph the Koenigsegg Agera RS during an attempt to break the land speed record, Toshi jumped at the offer.

 Fine art photographer and Hasselblad Master Ali Rajabi sees the streets as an open world studio, filled with infinite photographic opportunities.
-Based in New York, Ali used the Hasselblad X1D-50c plus the XCD 3,5/45 and 3,2/90 lenses for his latest project.
+Based in New York, Ali used the Hasselblad X1D-50C with the XCD 3,5/45 lens to capture the light and dark shades of his urban playground.